edamamet/nimi-dots/README.md

 navigate to your ~/dotfiles directory

-> the folder doesn't have to be "dotfiles", it just has to be at the root. if you decide not to place it at root, add the `-t $HOME` argument to the stow command
+> the folder doesn't have to be "dotfiles", it just has to be at $HOME (/home/your-name). if you decide not to place it at $HOME, add the `-t $HOME` argument to the stow command

 ```
 # ~/dotfiles